The History of the YELLOW RIBBON

 Could it be that the modern American Puritans are on the threshold of their dream?

-And as they raise their standards what is it that is really happening here?
+And as they raise their standards what might be really happening here?

-The western nations and their armies are back at the cradle of civilization.
+The western nations and their armies are back, back at the cradle of civilization,

 Even as the principalities and powers are raging at the Euphrates River.